Intel VTune Amplifier XE

 Copy the line to clipboard and then you can paste it in your jobscript or in command line.
 After the collection is run, open the GUI once again, click the menu button in the upper right corner, and select "Open > Result...".
 The GUI will load the results from the run.

-It is possible to analyze both native and offload Xeon Phi applications.
-For offload mode, just specify the path to the binary.
-For native mode, you need to specify in project properties:
+It is possible to analyze both native and offloaded Xeon Phi applications.

 If the analysis is interrupted or aborted, further analysis on the card might be impossible and you will get errors like "ERROR connecting to MIC card".
 In this case please contact our support to reboot the MIC card.